Particular/MassTransitShowcaseDemo/README.md

 Each project has 3 launch profiles to select Azure Service Bus, AmazonSQS, or RabbitMQ as the transport and reads environment variables to initialize the transport.

-The demo requires running the Particular Service Platform for MassTransit as well as a RabbitMQ broker.
-The whole package can be pulled down using Docker compose and the dockerfile at [~/src/docker-compose.yml](/src/docker-compose.yml)
+The demo requires running the Particular Service Platform for MassTransit as described above.